EPIC-Campus-LPS/reverse-polish-notation-alexashtodd/README2.md

 ## Resources and Citations

 ### Core Concept
-the core concept of all of this is to understand Infix ,Postfix. by coding coversion adn evaluators with Stack and Queue.
+Infix: 5 + 3 (human-readable)\
+Postfix (RPN): 5 3 + (stack-friendly)\
+The algorithm uses a stack to:\
+convert infix → postfix\
+evaluate postfix expressions\

 ### Documentation / Technical References
 #### for part A
+Takes in an infix expression as a String, converts it to a postfix expression and returns it\
 1. read 2 numbers
 2. put on stack
 3. read operator
 4. take 2 numbers
-5. profome operation
+5. perform operation
-6. put resosalt on stack
+6. put result on stack

 #### for part B
-Takes in an infix expression as a String, converts it to a postfix expression and returns it
 1. Initializes a Stack
 2. Scans the Input String
 3. Handles Operands Directly: If the current character is an operand (a number or variable like A, B, or 5), it is immediately appended to the result postfix string.